-Oil and natural gas fields in New Zealand produce a mixture consisting of variable ratios of natural gas, crude oil, condensate and natural gas liquids.
+Oil and natural gas fields in New Zealand produce a mixture of natural gas, crude oil, condensate and natural gas liquids (at varying ratios).
 Hence, emissions for this category are reported under 'combined'.
 The activity data are directly reported by field operators.

-Venting of CO2 resulting from hydrogen production at oil refineries is included under the IPPU sector so as to protect the confidentiality of individual companies (see chapter 4 for further information).
+Venting of CO2 resulting from hydrogen production at oil refineries is included under the IPPU sector to protect the confidentiality of individual companies (see chapter 4 for further information).